MikaAK/devbox/README.md

 I recently wiped my harddrive and did a reset.
 These are the scripts I used to get it back up.

 In order you would run

-- xcode.sh
-- brew.sh
-- after-brew.sh
+- linux-instals or osx-installs depending on the OS
-- node.fish
+- fish-installs
-- install-postgres.fish
+- editor-installs
-- edvisor-install.sh
+- dotfiles script
+- linux-installs after everything (if on linux)

 ## Installs
 - fishshell
 - git
-- hub
+- hub (only osx)
 - postgresql
-- brew
+- brew (only osx)
 - imagemagik
 - elixir
 - cmake
 - Google Chrome

-## Edvisor Installs
-Installs MySql 5.6 and pulls our repo into ~/Documents/Edvisor/app
+- asdf (elixir)
+- n (node)